 World’s smoothest cross-border mobility and daily life through digitalisation

-Promoting cross-border information exchanges between authorities
+Promoting cross-border data exchanges between authorities

 Finland will hold the Presidency of the Nordic Council of Ministers in 2021.
-During this year, Finland will launch three presidency projects, of which the project conducted by the Finnish Ministry of Finance will create an operating model and practices for enhancing and improving the efficiency of cross-border information exchanges.
-The purpose of the operating model developed in the project will be to promote smoother cross-border mobility and daily lives for people and companies by improving information exchanges between authorities.
+During this year, Finland will launch three presidency projects, of which the project conducted by the Finnish Ministry of Finance will create an operating model and practices for enhancing and improving the efficiency of cross-border data exchanges.
+The purpose of the operating model developed in the project will be to promote smoother cross-border mobility and daily lives for people and companies by improving data exchanges between authorities.
 This project will run for three years, or from 2021 till 2023.

 Prime Minister Marin's Government Programme notes that the Nordic countries must become the world’s best integrated area and that Finland will aim to further facilitate the movement of citizens between the Nordic countries.
 According to a shared vision adopted by the Nordic Prime Ministers in 2019 (Our Vision 2030), the Nordic countries will be the most sustainable and integrated region in the world in 2030.
 This objective is served by cooperation within the Nordic Council of Ministers.